 Itzkowitz SH, Potack J. Colonic polyps and polyposis syndromes.
 In: Feldman M, Friedman LS, Brandt LJ, eds.
 Sleisenger and Fordtran's Gastrointestinal and Liver Disease.
 10th ed.
 Philadelphia, PA: Elsevier Saunders; 2016:chap 126.

 National Cancer Institute: PDQ colon cancer treatment.
 Bethesda, MD: National Cancer Institute.
 Date last modified January 7, 2016.
-Available at:

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines): Colon cancer.
 Version 2.2016.
-Available at:

 National Comprehensive Cancer Network.
 NCCN Clinical Practice Guidelines in Oncology (NCCN Guidelines): Rectal cancer.
 Version 1.2016.
-Available at:

 Van Schaeybroeck S, Lawler M, Johnston B, et al. Colorectal cancer.
 In: Niederhuber JE, Armitage JO, Doroshow JH, Kastan MB, Tepper JE, eds.
 Abeloff's Clinical Oncology.
 5th ed.
 Philadelphia, PA: Elsevier; 2014:chap 77.

 Reviewed by: Yi-Bin Chen, MD, Leukemia/Bone Marrow Transplant Program, Massachusetts General Hospital, Boston, MA.
 Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
 Editorial team.